ndori/RxLoading/README.md

 RxLoading will bind "loadingLayout" to your rx network call stream, when the stream is subscribed the layout will move to "loading" state, once an item arrives the loading is done.

-This is the simplest and frequent occurring flow, but RxLoading supports much more.
+This is the simplest and most frequent occurring flow, but RxLoading supports much more.

 This library is made of 2 components: